 In essence, long-tail keywords use specific phrases, usually more than two words in length, designed to capture the attention of a niche market.
 These keywords should offer low search volume, low competition qualities that are more likely to target specific users with very distinct needs.

-They don’t, individually, pull in a high volume of traffic, but when you add them all up together, they represent a significant amount of traffic and those potential customers know exactly what they want (and so theoretically are ready to make a purchase).
+They don’t, individually, pull in a high volume of organic search traffic, but when you add them all up together, they represent a significant amount of traffic and those potential customers know exactly what they want (and so theoretically are ready to make a purchase).
 Long-tail keywords, when fully leveraged, can garner more just as much, if not more, engagement as broader keywords.

 Map Your Content